TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 sign up **Get exclusive Offers and News** Privacy Policy &.
 Contact Info sign up

+U.S. Customers only.
 No purchase necessary.
 Automated marketing messages will be sent to the phone number provided.
 Msg &. data rates may apply.
 Up to 8 messages per month.
 Privacy Policy

 Customer Service